plivo/plivo-ios-sdk2-examples/README.md

 - EXPIRATION_EXCEEDS_MAX_ALLOWED_TIME
 - MAX_ALLOWED_LOGIN_REACHED

-This delegate is called when the user logs in with JWT and does have the permision to make outgoing/receive incoming calls.
-Parameters: Error Return Value: None
+When the user logs in with AcessToken and does not have the permission to make outgoing/receive incoming calls.
 ```
-(void)onPermissionDenied:
+void onPermissionDenied(_ error: Error)
 ```

 ### <a name="bullet4"></a>4.
 Run the app

+ PlivoVoiceKit Framework and its required dependencies are already added in the Podfile.
+Run ```pod install``` to install those dependencies.

 Open `SwiftVoiceCallingApp.xcworkspace`.

 Build and run the app.

-Enter sip endpoint username and password.
+Enter sip endpoint username and password OR AccessToken.

 After successful login make VoiceCalls.

 ### <a name="bullet5"></a>5.
 Plivo iOS SDK V3 with Push Kit integration

-To enable Pushkit Integration in the SDK the registerToken and relayVoipPushNotification are implemented
+To enable Pushkit Integration in the SDK the ```loginForIncomingWithUsername```  and ```loginForIncomingWithJWT``` are implemented
 ```
-//Register pushkit token
-func registerToken(_ token: Data) {
-endpoint.registerToken(token)
-}

-//receive and pass on (information or a message)
+//receive and pass on the notification payload when logging with username and password(information or a message)

-func relayVoipPushNotification(_ pushdata: [AnyHashable: Any]) {
-endpoint.relayVoipPushNotification(pushdata)
-}
+endpoint.loginForIncomingWithUsername(withUserName: username, withPassword: password, withDeviceToken: deviceToken, withNotificationInfo: payload.dictionaryPayload)

+//receive and pass on the notification payload when logging with AccessToken
+endpoint.loginForIncomingWithToken(withAccessToken: accessToken, withDeviceToken: deviceToken, withNotificationInfo: payload.dictionaryPayload)

 ```
+Note: ```relayVoipPushNotification``` method has been deprecated.

 please refer to below link on Generating VoIP Certificate.

 [Generating VoIP Certificate](https://www.plivo.com/docs/sdk/client/ios/setting-up-push-credentials/)

 ### <a name="bullet6"></a>6.
 Making an outgoing call

 Create PlivoOutgoingCall object , then make a call with destination and headers
 ```
 func call(withDest dest: String, andHeaders headers: [AnyHashable: Any], error: inout NSError?) -> PlivoOutgoing {

-/* construct SIP URI , where kENDPOINTURL is a contant contaning domain name details*/
+    // construct SIP URI , where kENDPOINTURL is a contant contaning
+    //domain name details
     let sipUri: String = "sip:\(dest)\(kENDPOINTURL)"

     /* create PlivoOutgoing object */
     outCall = (endpoint.createOutgoingCall())!

     /* do the call */
     outCall?.call(sipUri, headers: headers, error: &error)

     return outCall!
 }

 //To Configure Audio
-func configureAudioSession() {
 endpoint.configureAudioDevice()

-}
+//To start Audio
+endpoint.startAudioDevice()

+//To stop Audio
+endpoint.stopAudioDevice()
 ```
 configureAudioSession - use this callkit method to set up the AVAudioSession with desired configuration.

+startAudioDevice - use this callkit method to start the AVAudioSession with desired configuration.

+stopAudioDevice - use this callkit method to stop the AVAudioSession with desired configuration.

 Make an outbound call